TOMIKICHI-HASHIMOTO/TeachDB/README.md

 # TeachDB

-TeachDB proposes that reasoning—not information—should become the fundamental unit of knowledge preservation.
+> **TeachDB proposes that reasoning—not information—should become the fundamental unit of knowledge preservation.**

+## Why TeachDB?

+Current AI systems preserve information and retrieve knowledge.

+TeachDB explores a different direction: preserving **reasoning itself** through continuous Human–AI dialogue.

+Instead of storing static knowledge, TeachDB proposes that reasoning can be preserved, refined, and evolved over time.

 ## A Knowledge Architecture for Human–AI Collaborative Thinking